debpu06/PWA-Ascend-2019/README.md

 This step is straight forward.
 The service work has the ability to cache an offline file.
 This file will be displayed to the user when they lose connection.
 We want to add that file to the solution.

 We added this [offline file](https://github.com/nansen/PWA-Ascend-2019/blob/master/Sources/EPiServer.Reference.Commerce.Site/offline.html) for you, but we wanted to call it out as it's own step.
 It is a basic html file, and you can customize it for your application.

+You can see where this is referenced, at the top of the pwabuilder-sw.js.

 ## Step 5: Adding Icons